Palm Sunday of the Passion of Jesus ~ April 10, 2022

 And we ask you especially to be with the people of Ukraine who are experiencing their own passion and death at this moment.

 May this Holy Week truly be holy for us

 so that we too will rise again with You to new life

 and receive anew the gift of the Spirit.

 To You, Lord Jesus, be glory and honor forever!
 Amen.

 Here are the today’s Mass readings.
 Click here.
 To get back to this page, go to the top left corner of your computer screen, click on the < back arrow, and you’ll be right back here.
 I encourage you to prayerfully read the entire passion story according to Luke.
-I have also provided you a commentary on this gospel (and also the other readings), if you’d like to reflect on them further.
+I have also provided you a commentary on this gospel , if you’d like to reflect on it further.
 Click here.

 Acknowledgements Johannes Baptist Metz Poverty of Spirit / Translated by John Drury / Paulist Press / New York / Mahwah, NJ / 1968, 1998